neoxcrazy/gg-bot-upload-assistant/README.md

 # **GG-BOT Upload Assistant**
 GG-BOT Upload Assistant is a torrent auto uploader to take the manual work out of uploading.

-GG-BOT Upload Assistant is a fork of [XPBot](https://github.com/ryelogheat/xpbot) (huge credits to the original team), which has been modified to work with trackers using different codebases.
+The project is a fork of [XPBot](https://github.com/ryelogheat/xpbot) (huge credits to the original team), which has been modified to work with trackers using different codebases.

 <br>